 Leading Law Firm

 SixFifty is the technology subsidiary of the law firm Wilson Sonsini.
-Wilson Sonsini, one of the most important technology law firms in the world, is a leader in grappling with DEI issues in an industry that has long struggled with DEI.
+Wilson Sonsini, one of the most important technology law firms in the world, is a leader in grappling with diversity, equity, and inclusion issues in an industry that has long struggled with DEI.
 Wilson Sonsini has been recognized for numerous DEI awards.
 In August 2020, the firm ranked first among big law firms in Law360’s annual Diversity Snapshot.
 Wilson Sonsini has taken strides to increase DEI in its upper ranks and has the highest percentage of minority equity partners (18.6%) and the second-highest percentage of minority attorneys (29%).
-The firm’s employment attorneys have been inundated with requests to help companies improve DEI while maintaining legal compliance.
+The firm’s employment attorneys have been inundated with requests to help companies improve diversity, equity, and inclusion while maintaining legal compliance.

 Innovating DEI Programs